newhook/krisp-obsidian-sync/README.md

   - `download` - Download meetings from Krisp API to local cache
   - `summarize` - Generate AI summaries for cached meetings
   - `sync` - Sync cached meetings and summaries to Obsidian
+  - `check-updates` - Check Krisp API for updated meetings and sync changes to Obsidian
   - `extract-tags` - Extract all existing tags from Obsidian vault to obsidian-tags.json
   - `normalize-prompt` - Generate tag normalization prompt for initial mass import
   - `repair` - Sync filesystem state with tracking state